 Tools needed:

-- Lollipop mold
+- Lollypop mold

-- Candy sticks (if using a lollipop mold)
+- Candy sticks

 - Optional but helpful candy wrappers if you plan to gift them because these honey candies will stick together.